Skip to main content

 • No. Research does not show any link between thimerosal and autism.

-• Although no evidence suggests there are safety concerns with thimerosal, vaccine manufacturers have stopped using it as a precautionary measure.
+• Although no evidence suggests there are safety concerns with thimerosal, most vaccine manufacturers have stopped using it as a precautionary measure.
 The only vaccine that still includes thimerosal as a preservative is the multi-dose inactivated influenza vaccine.
 There are other formulations of flu vaccine that do not include thimerosal.

 • In 1999, the Food and Drug Administration (FDA) was required by law to assess the amount of mercury in all the products the agency oversees, not just vaccines.
 The U.S. Public Health Service decided that as much mercury as possible should be removed from vaccines, and thimerosal was the only source of mercury in vaccines.